 Solitary Retreat Cabin Descriptions

 Retreat cabins at Tara Mandala provide a rare and precious opportunity to be completely secluded and alone in a remote mountain setting.
 Here you are free to maintain intensive practice and connect with your innermost being.
 The retreat cabins have been created through the loving kindness, generosity, and hard labor of many people.
 Please note that the retreat cabins are very rustic and primitive, and while this may be part of the allure, it can be challenging to live for any length of time in this setting.
-Please contact firstname.lastname@example.org for more details.
+Please contact our Registrar on this page for more details.
 Our cabins are insulated and have wood burning stoves for heat, thus they suited for year round inhabitance.

 Karuna is nestled into the south side of our northernmost east-west ridge on the land.
 This 200 square foot wood cabin has sweeping mountain views with Ekajati Peak and the Tara Shrine in the foreground.
 The wraparound, hardwood deck is a great place for yoga or meditation.
 There is a woodshed to protect firewood, which is provided.
 Inside, the cabin holds a twin bed, a wood burning stove, a kitchen with a four burner propane stove, small propane refrigerator, a strong water filtration system, and limited solar power.
 The cabin includes a fully equipped kitchen, complete with everything you will need for your retreat.
 There is enough floor space for a yoga asana, tai chi, and other movement meditations.
 Secluded and serene, Karuna facilitates inner stillness and is an ideal location, especially for long retreats.
 Access to Karuna is a steep 1/3 mile walk uphill, which can be snowy, icy, and muddy depending on the season.